PolymerLabs/arcs/docs/IDE-Setup.md

 # IDE Setup

 Arcs can be developed in the IDE of your choice.
-Here are some helpful hints to get started in some more common IDEs.
+Here are some helpful hints to get started.

 ## Android Studio

 - Install Android Studio.
 When prompted, install the needed SDK Android 10 (SDK version 29).
-- Open Android Studio and install the Bazel extension.
+- Open Android Studio and install the Bazel extension (Configure > Plugins).
 This should prompt you to restart the IDE, if not restart anyway.
 - Upon restarting Android, click "Import Bazel Project"
 - Select the workspace by navigating to the arcs folder, then click "Next".
 - Choose "Import project view file" and click on the three dots.